 The user-defined feature represents the outlet point for the HU8 watershed.
+It is not part of the EDH capture specifications but represents the drainage point of the mapped hydrography.

-Ftype Eclass Fcode Comment Description Number 0 0 0 Network End - HU8 02050302 Outlet HU8 outlet 1
+Ftype Eclass Fcode Comment Description Number 0 0 0 Network End - HU8 02050303 Outlet HU8 outlet 1